Markets

 -1.1 pp

-South Korea is an Asian country with 51.75 million inhabitants in 2024 and was the world's 10th largest economy.
+South Korea is an Asian country with a population of 51.7 million in 2024 and was the 14th-largest economy in the world.

-According to Globaldata, in 2024 South Korea was the world's 14th largest source market for tourists, generating 30.2 million trips and accounting for 1.9% of total global tourism demand.
+According to Globaldata, in 2024, South Korea was the 14th largest source market for tourists globally, generating 30.2 million trips and accounting for 1.9% of total global tourism demand.
 The largest source region for South Korean tourists to Portugal was Seoul, with a share of 98.1%.

-In turn, 98.1% of trips abroad made by South Korean tourists were by air and 1.9% by sea.
+In turn, 98.1% of trips abroad taken by South Korean tourists were by air, and 1.9% by sea.

 Perspectives

-IMF projections show that the South Korean economy grew by 1.4% in 2023, due to the current unfavorable international climate: conflict in Ukraine and the Middle East War (Israel), rising energy costs and the cost of other raw materials and intermediate goods.
-For 2024 and 2025, growth is expected to be higher, in the order of 2.5% and 2.2% respectively.
+The IMF’s projections indicate that the South Korean economy grew by 2.0% in 2024, despite the current unfavorable international environment: the conflict in Ukraine and the war in the Middle East (Israel), as well as rising costs for energy, raw materials, and intermediate goods.
+For 2025 and 2026, lower growth is expected, at around 0.9% and 1.8%, respectively.

-According to GlobalData, between 2025 and 2028, international departures by South Korean tourists abroad are expected to grow at a CAGR of 4.2%, to reach a total of 35.7 million departures in 2028.
+According to GlobalData, between 2025 and 2028, international departures by South Korean tourists are expected to grow at a CAGR of 4.2%, reaching a total of 35.7 million departures in 2028.
 Spending by South Korean tourists abroad is expected to increase at a CAGR of 7.8% over the same period.

-On September 11, 2024, Korean Air launched a new direct air route between Seoul Incheon and Lisbon, three times a week, contributing to the excellent performance of this market.
+On September 11, 2024, Korean Air launched a new direct flight route between Seoul Incheon and Lisbon, operating three times a week, contributing to the excellent performance of this market.

-Forwardkeys' data on bookings indicates that passenger forecasts from the South Korean market to Portugal for the period from March to August 2025 are expected to show a significant increase (+186.9%) compared to the previous year.
+Forwardkeys data on bookings indicates that passenger forecasts from the South Korean market to Portugal for the period from November 2025 to April 2026 are expected to show a significant increase (+44.2%) compared to the same period the previous year.

 tabela-coreiasul-travelbi.jpg